Need to know

 The retail app and website sells a broad range of goods, from clothing and craft supplies to power tools and electronics.
 But it's perhaps best known for its small everyday household products and novelty items.

 Temu has drawn legions of shoppers since launching here.
-A Roy Morgan survey in March this year found that 1.26 million Australians shop the site each month, with Australian sales alone on track to reach $1.3 billion this year.
+A Roy Morgan survey in March this year found that 1.26 million Australians shop the site each month, with domestic sales alone on track to reach $1.3 billion this year.

 Where is Temu located?